Flat whites and lattes: two delicious espresso beverages that have been enjoyed for a long time, yet remain often confused for one another.

 Conclusion

-As you can see, coffee drinks vary greatly in calories, caffeine, and flavor profile.
+As you can see, coffee drinks vary significantly in calories, caffeine content, and flavor profile.

 Regardless of the option that you choose, a flat white or a latte, the perfect cup of coffee is a matter of personal preference.